 For a Limited-Time Only, You Can Claim this Report for 25% Off

-This report provides coverage of the surging global pandemic, with an emphasis on leading competitors, their strategies, and the emerging role of cell therapies in the prevention & management of the COVID–19.
+This report provides coverage of the surging global pandemic, with an emphasis on the emerging role of cell therapies in the prevention and management of the COVID–19.

 The novel coronavirus (COVID-19) is the largest pandemic in modern history.
 While there is not yet an approved treatment, the scientific, medical and regulatory agencies are making heroic efforts to bring out new medicines.
 Numerous COVID-19 product categories have emerged, including vaccines, antibodies, antivirals, repurposed drugs, RNA-based drugs, and cell-based therapies, as well as other approaches, such as enzymes, peptides and glycoproteins.

 This report explores each of these product development categories in detail, presenting the products under development and timelines for them to come to market.
 Special attention is given to the critical role of cell based therapies in management of the global pandemic.

 Thousands of scientific articles have been published electronically or in print since the outbreak of COVID-19 began in late 2019.
 Patent activity around COVID-19 is surging, with many companies securing intellectual property (IP) related to the development of COVID-19 therapeutics.
 To a lesser degree, companies are securing IP around vaccines, diagnostic agents, and methods.

 This report reveals rates of COVID-19 scientific publications and presents a global breakdown of COVID-19 patent activity that includes patent type, sponsoring organization, and method of action.